 From 2000-2012 he served as Chair and Chief Scientist of Greenspirit Strategies, a consultancy focusing on environmental policy and communications in forestry, agriculture, fisheries and aquaculture, mining, biodiversity, energy and climate change.

 From 2006-2012 he served as co-Chair of the Clean and Safe Energy Coalition, a US-based advocacy mission to build public support for more nuclear energy plants to provide electricity.

 In 2013 Dr. Moore, with his brother Michael and other family members, founded the Allow Golden Rice Society, a non-profit organization dedicated to seeing Golden Rice approved for commercial agriculture.
 250 million children, mainly in the tropical countries, are deficient in vitamin A and as a result 2 million die each year.
 The Allow Golden Rice Now!
 Campaign demands that Greenpeace and their allies discontinue their campaign of opposition to Golden Rice, which could eliminate vitamin A deficiency if cultivated and consumed.

 In 2014 Dr. Moore was appointed Chair of Environmental Studies at the Frontier Centre for Public Policy.
-Dr. Moore is an independent ecologist/environmentalist with Ecosense Environmental Inc. and a policy advisor on climate and energy at The Heartland Institute.
+Dr. Moore is an independent ecologist/environmentalist with Ecosense Environmental Inc., a director at the CO2 Coalition and a senior fellow at The Heartland Institute.